vstconsulting/polemarch/doc/installation.rst

       pip install -U polemarch[mysql]

 #.
-Edit config file:
+Edit the config file:

    #.
-Create directory for `log` and `pid` files:
+Create directories for logs and pids:

       .. sourcecode:: bash

          mkdir /opt/polemarch/logs /opt/polemarch/pid

    #.
-Open `/etc/polemarch/settings.ini`, if it does not exist, create it.
-Polemarch uses config from this directory.
+Open `/etc/polemarch/settings.ini` (create it if it does not exist).
+Polemarch reads configs from `/etc/polemarch/`.

    #.
-The default database is SQLite3, but MySQL is recommended.
-Settings needed for correct work MySQL database:
+MySQL settings example in `settings.ini`:

       .. code-block:: ini